Hands-on learning and a student-centered curriculum are two of the hallmarks of the Department of Physical Therapy and our approach to education.

 Postgraduate Training Pathway

 The mission of the Neurologic Residency is to elevate the clinical enterprise, enhance the quality of rehabilitative services and produce leaders in the field of physical therapy.
-This residency is in partnership with Carolina Healthcare System and has been recognized by the American Board of Physical Therapy Residency and Fellowship Education.
+This residency is in partnership with Carolina Healthcare System and has been granted candidacy status by the American Board of Physical Therapy Residency and Fellowship Education.